manuh-L/Ansible_Role_VM_Windows_Conf/README.md

 Example Playbook
 ----------------

-To provision de VM, you can create a deploy.yml file and execute the playbook
+To provision de VM, you can create a deploy.yml file and run the playbook
 ```
 - name: Create VM from a template
   hosts: localhost